António Bernardo da Costa Cabral, 1st Marquis of Tomar: Early life

 Born in Fornos de Algodres he trained as a lawyer in Coimbra and was later appointed as a judge.
 A liberal, he earned a mixed reputation of fear and admiration.

 Career

 He was appointed Governor of Lisbon in 1836 and was a confidant of Queen Maria II of Portugal.
 The year he was appointed, he used force to put down radical mobs in Lisbon (the Rossio massacre).
 He restored diplomatic relations with the Vatican and re-introduced a conservative Constitutional Charter.
 Following an 1842 coup d'état, he was appointed as Minister and Secretary for Royal State Affairs (the equivalent of a today's interior minister) in 1843.
 In 1846 famine led to the peasant revolt of Maria da Fonte in the north of Portugal, and he was removed from office.
 He fled to England but was restored to power in 1848.
 Again due to his unpopularity and the now poor economic state of Portugal he was replaced for a second time by the Duque de Saldanha in 1851.

+Later life

+Cabral, at the request of the Duke of Saldanha and Rodrigues Sampaio, then, respectively, President of the Ministry and Minister of Foreign Affairs, was appointed to direct the legation of Portugal to the Holy See, arriving in Rome in July 1870, even before the Portuguese takeover. of that city by the troops of Victor Emanuel II.

+As the Italian troops attacked the walls of Rome in September, the diplomatic corps accredited to the Vatican was placed in a delicate situation, forced to share the hardships and risks of the siege.
+The risks grew with the entry into Rome of hundreds of men who had been exiled by the pontifical government for their liberal ideas, creating a favorable situation for a popular uprising that any pretext would cause to explode.

+Costa Cabral, in this difficult situation assumed the leadership of the diplomatic corps.
+The effectiveness of his action was such that the French chargé d'affaires translated, in these words, the recognition that the Portuguese diplomat inspired in him: Monsieur le Comte, vous nous avez sauvés.